Join the Conversation

 Each year, The College Reads! book for the following year is chosen by a large committee made up of faculty, staff, administrators, and students.
 Anyone is welcome to participate in the selection process by serving on the committee or by reading books from the list of recommendations and providing the committee with feedback.

-If you would like to recommend a book, please use this online submission form to do so.
+If you would like to recommend a book, please use this online submission form (open in September) to do so.
 This will allow the committee to keep track of the submissions and give every book its full consideration.
 Feel free to forward this call for books to friends of the College in the community.
-You may want to consult the Past Books list to be sure your title hasn't been featured in a previous year.For maximum impact, please make your nomination by September 30, 2016, but the committee will continue to receive nominations until a final book is selected.
+You may want to consult the Past Books list to be sure your title hasn't been featured in a previous year.For maximum impact, please make your nomination by September 30, 2017, but the committee will continue to receive nominations until a final book is selected.

 The committee maintains an open selection process designed to accommodate people who cannot attend committee meetings by posting the list of books under active consideration with updates after each meeting on the website.
-Beginning October 1,the selection committee meets weekly for one hour (Wednesdays @ 9:00am in Stern 201) to review and discuss books on the list.
+Beginning October 1, the selection committee meets weekly for one hour (Wednesdays @ 9:00am in Stern 201) to review and discuss books on the list.
 You can read more about the process and view the committees timeline of selection on the website under Participate.
 If you are a College of Charleston student, faculty or staff and are interested in joining the committee or getting involved, please email firstname.lastname@example.org.

 Criteria for Book Selection